 A second century rabbinic text describes the objectives of a rabbi or a Torah teacher in the following way: The sages said “three things: be deliberate in judgment, raise up many disciples, and make a fence around the Torah” (Mishnah, Avot 1:1).
 The first two of these injunctions make sense, but what is a “fence around the Torah”?

-Just like a physical fence, this fence is a protective enclosure around a commandment, an extra layer of rules.
-First one has to scale the protective fence and only then be in a position to transgress the actual holy commandment.
-This way it will be more difficult for people to transgress the Torah.
+Just like a physical fence, a fence around the Torah is a protective enclosure around a commandment; in other words, an extra layer of rules.
+First one has to scale the protective fence, and only then be in a position to transgress the actual holy commandment.
+This way, it will be more difficult for people to transgress the Torah.
 And as rabbis of his day, Jesus built fences around commandments too!

-First Yeshua quoted the original commandment (Exodus 20:14) and added “but I say to you…” and then comes Jesus’ fence “avoid lustful gazing!”.
-According to his wisdom, adultery and unfaithfulness come from looking at someone or something that is not yours, and suddenly the desire is born.
+First, Yeshua quoted the original commandment (Exodus 20:14) and added, “But I say to you…” and then comes Jesus’ fence: “avoid lustful gazing.”
+According to Jesus’ wisdom, adultery and unfaithfulness come from looking at someone or something that is not yours, and suddenly the desire is born.
 Jesus says that this is already a sin.
-But merely looking at people is not prohibited in Torah – that’s a fence.
-The fence is to avoid inappropriate gazing that leads to inappropriate desires and one will not commit the actual sin of adultery.
-This is Jesus building a fence around a biblical commandment, just like other rabbis of his day.
+But merely looking at people is not prohibited in Torah.
+The fence is to avoid inappropriate gazing that leads to inappropriate desires, so that one will not commit the actual sin of adultery.
+This is an example of Jesus building a fence around a biblical commandment, as was the practice of many other rabbis of his day.